sashikiran52/sashi-vanity-number-app-repo/README.md

 The code could be modified to allow matching of the last seven or even all ten digits of the phone number.
 I only considered the last 4 digits of the phone number for the sake of simplicity.
 Another improvement that could be made is to use RegEx to use close matches of words or strings that contain other words.
 Solving this way could get very intricate.

-I had a really hard time trying to get the Amazon Connect text-to-speech module to correctly say the vanity number.
+I had a hard time trying to get the Amazon Connect text-to-speech module to correctly say the vanity number.
 I solved this by adding a comma and space in between every character in each vanity number returned to the Connect contact flow.

 For my unit tests, I used a package that helped me mock the Dynamo document client get and put.
 This allowed me to unit test the function even though it had integrations with Dynamo.
 I also mocked the ConnectContactFlowEvent to pass the phone number in during my tests.